KevWal/HAB-Tracker/README.md

 ## Android Studio Update

 This is the first commit of a copy of Matt's code, updated to compile in Android Studio.
-It was written in Eclipse which is now (defunct)[https://android-developers.googleblog.com/2015/06/an-update-on-eclipse-android-developer.html] for Android apps.
+It was written in Eclipse which is now [defunct](https://android-developers.googleblog.com/2015/06/an-update-on-eclipse-android-developer.html) for Android apps.

 It is my first time working with Android apps so please feel free to point out any howlers, but it does build to an APK!
-The repository is not a direct fork of Matt's (original repository)[https://github.com/mattbrejza/rtty_modem], as the files have all changed locations as part of the Android Studio Upgrade.
+The repository is not a direct fork of Matt's [original repository](https://github.com/mattbrejza/rtty_modem), as the files have all changed locations as part of the Android Studio Upgrade.

 ## Version History